ArtifactDB/takane/README.md

 The type of the array is specified by `~array.type` and can be integer, boolean, numeric, or string.
 The exact HDF5 datatype is generally left to the discretion of the data generator, with some restrictions:

-- String arrays can be represented by any string HDF5 dataset at the discretion of the data generator.
+- String arrays can be represented by any string HDF5 dataset.
+  The choice of datatype is left to the discretion of the data generator.
-- Numeric arrays can be represented by any integer or floating-point HDF5 dataset at the discretion of the data generator.
+- Number arrays should be represented by any integer or floating-point HDF5 dataset.
+  - **For `~hdf5_dense_array.version >= 3`:** the HDF5 datatype may be any integer or float that is a subset of a 64-bit float.
+    See the [HDF5 policy draft (0.1.0)](https://github.com/ArtifactDB/Bioc-HDF5-policy/tree/0.1.0) for more details.
-- Integer arrays can be represented by any integer HDF5 datatype at the discretion of the data generator.
+- Integer arrays should be represented by an integer HDF5 dataset.
-  However, it is advisable to use a data type that is representable by a 32-bit signed integer, for maximum compatibility with downstream clients.
+  - **For `~hdf5_dense_array.version >= 3`:** the data type should be a subset of a 32-bit signed integer.
 - Boolean arrays are stored as integer HDF5 datasets, where a value of 1 is truthy and a value of zero is falsey.
-  These can be distinguished from integer columns by inspecting the `~array.type` property.
+  - **For `~hdf5_dense_array.version >= 3`:** the data type should be a subset of a 32-bit signed integer.

 The treatment of missing values is version-dependent:

-- **For `~hdf5_dense_array.version >= 2`:**
+- **For `~hdf5_dense_array.version >= 3`:**
   the dataset may have a `missing-value-placeholder` attribute, containing a scalar value to use as a missing value placeholder.
   Any value equal to this placeholder should be treated as missing.
   For non-string types, the HDF5 datatype of the attribute should be exactly equal to that of the dataset.
+  For string types, the datatype only needs to be same string type, and comparisons should be performed by byte-wise comparisons (e.g., with `strcmp`).
+  For numbers, the scalar value may be NaN, in which case all NaNs in the dataset are treated as missing regardless of the payload.
+  If no attribute exists, it can be assumed that no values are missing.
+  See the [HDF5 policy draft (0.1.0)](https://github.com/ArtifactDB/Bioc-HDF5-policy/tree/0.1.0) for more details.
+- **For `~hdf5_dense_array.version = 2`:**
+  the dataset may have a `missing-value-placeholder` attribute, containing a scalar value to use as a missing value placeholder.
+  Any value equal to this placeholder should be treated as missing.
+  For non-string types, the HDF5 datatype of the attribute should be exactly equal to that of the dataset.
-  For string types, the datatype only needs to be same string type.
+  For string types, the datatype only needs to be same string type, and comparisons should be performed by byte-wise comparisons (e.g., with `strcmp`).
+  For numbers, the scalar value may be NaN with a non-default payload, which should be considered via byte-wise comparisons, e.g., with `memcmp`.
   If no attribute exists, it can be assumed that no values are missing.
 - **For `~hdf5_dense_array.version = 1`:**
   no placeholder is present for non-string types.